tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 ## Frequently Asked Questions for Developers

-Welcome and thanks for coming - we really do need your help!
+Welcome and thanks for visiting!
+AdNauseam is a non-profit volunteer project.

+** We really need your help! **

 ### Getting Started
 * [How to build AdNauseam from source?](https://github.com/dhowe/AdNauseam/wiki/Building-AdNauseam-from-source-(for-developers))